sandner-art/Photomatix/PX-Styles/PX-Styles-readme.txt

 Selection of styles for A1111, SD, and SDXL models.

 Installation:
 Copy to your \stable-diffusion-webui folder and refresh the style list.
+Back up your original styles.csv if needed.

 Contents:
 1. General styles for SDXL